adambard/learnxinyminutes-docs/fish.markdown

 set myvar "The files" (ls -a) " are in the directory $PWD"

-# There's also if, else if, lese, with the expected syntax from the previous for loop.
+# There's also if, else if, else
 if grep fish /etc/shells
     echo Found fish
 else if grep bash /etc/shells